ichezhia/389Rspring19/assignments/1_Ethics/writeup/README.md

 # Writeup 1 - Ethics

-Name: *PUT YOUR NAME HERE*
-Section: *PUT YOUR SECTION NUMBER HERE*
+Name: Iniyan Chezhian
+Section: 0101

 I pledge on my honor that I have not given or received any unauthorized assistance on this assignment or examniation.

-Digital acknowledgement: *PUT YOUR NAME HERE*
+Digital acknowledgement: Iniyan Chezhian

 ## Assignment Writeup

 ### Part 1 (25 pts)

-This was done via the [ELMS assignment](). (we'll post an announcement when this is ready!)
+This was done via the [ELMS assignment]().
+- \[x]         done

 ### Part 2 (75 pts)